How to earn money reviewing music and fashion on Slicethepie

 You get a higher star rating the better your reviews are – so if you make them detailed, precise and useful, you'll get more stars.

-What is classed as a 'bonus' review changes on a regular basis; some days it's TV show reviews, some days it's adverts etc. For optimum cash-time ratio, we'd recommend sticking to the bonus reviews.
+What is classed as a 'bonus' review changes on a regular basis.
+Some days it could be TV show reviews, other days it could be adverts, and so on.
+For the optimum cash:time ratio, we'd recommend sticking to the bonus reviews.

-This probably only works out at around $1-2 (80p-£1.60) per hour, so if you don't enjoy doing it, we wouldn't recommend it as an efficient way to make money.
+This probably only works out at around $1 – $2 (85p – £1.70) per hour, so if you don't enjoy doing it, we wouldn't recommend it as an efficient way to make money.

-There are other survey sites out there which are probably more worthwhile.
+There are other paid survey sites out there that are probably more worthwhile.

-If you want to try and boost your profits, you can refer friends too.
+If you want to try and boost your Slicethepie profits, you can refer friends too.

-Unlike with most referral schemes, where you're given a one-off reward for referring someone, here you'll actually earn a 10% cut – or a 'slice of the pie' you might say – every time your referred friends write a review.
+Unlike with most referral schemes, where you're given a one-off reward for referring someone, here you'll actually earn a cut – or a 'slice of the pie' you might say – every time your referred friends write a review.
 You'll receive 20% during the first 60 days, and 10% after that.

-Once you've registered, you'll be given a unique code to dish out to friends that they then enter when signing up to an account.
-This will link your accounts together, and ensure you get your 10% on every review they submit.
+Once you've registered, you'll be given a unique code that your friends can enter when signing up for an account.
+This will link your accounts together, and ensure you get your commission on every review they submit.